24 Best California Burrito Spots in San Diego in December 2022

 Now that you’ve read an in-depth analysis of California burritos and where to find the best ones in San Diego, we assume your mouth is salivating, your belly is rumbling, and that you’re more than ready to get your hands on the best California burrito in San Diego.
 So what are you waiting for?
 Take your pick of the litter and go devour a couple California burritos in our honor.

 Once you’ve expended your energy consuming countless California Burritos and want to move on to more general Mexican delicacies, check out our hot list of the best Mexican food in San Diego.
 Oh, and if you’re still eager for more things to eat and drink in San Diego but don’t want to leave the decision to someone else, check out our food and wine tours in the area to get the full San Diego wining and dining experience.

-About the author: Courtney Pester is a San Diego based San Francisco bred millennial with a passion for design and self-expression.
+About the author: We asked Courtney Pester to write this article because she’s an expert on all things fun and lifestyle-oriented in San Diego.
+She’s a San Diego based San Francisco bred millennial with a passion for design and self-expression.
 She prides herself in her charcuterie board making skills and has a soft spot for animals.
-When she’s not pumping out articles you can catch her playing tennis and enjoying the diversity of events and restaurants San Diego has to offer.
+When she’s not writing for LaJolla.com you can catch her playing tennis and enjoying the diversity of events and restaurants San Diego has to offer.